 Despite playing through an ankle injury and dealing with one of the worst QB situations, Noah Fant still manages to give dynasty managers hope for the future.
 Fant ended the season with 149.3 PPR points in 15 games.
 Averaging 10 ppg, Fant hauled in 62 of 93 targets for 673 yards and 3 touchdowns.

 With Courtland Sutton returning from his torn ACL, Fant’s target share could dwindle.
-Still, Fant should be the third option in this passing game and hover around the 5-to-6 targets per game range.
+Still, he should be the third option in this passing game and hover around the range of 5-6 targets per contest.

 TE6) Mark Andrews, Baltimore Ravens